sapegin/blog.sapegin.me/source/en/all/semantic-release.md

 ![Semantic-release setup](/images/semantic-release.png)

-Add these lines to your `travis.yml` if you test in a single Node version:
+Add these lines to your `travis.yml`:

 ```yaml
 after_success: